PInCh: Round One Details

 - Technology: Product development-anchored mission addressing a production, fabrication, or technological barrier in the market.

-- Submit a link to your video during the Round One submission period.
+- Submit a link to your video by following the instructions in the above “PInCh Round 1 Submission Requirements” section.

-If you are worried about how to talk about potential intellectual property, please contact us (email@example.com).
-We will help you get in touch with the Innovation Institute and learn more about the Invention Disclosure process.
+The PInCh team is happy to help you navigate next steps for Intellectual Property at Pitt – please contact us (firstname.lastname@example.org).
+We will help you get in touch with the Innovation Institute at the Office of Innovation and Entrepreneurship to learn more about the Invention Disclosure process.